You can see all current topics in our visual arts planning series here.

 Artists Sara Dudman and Debbie Locke entice reluctant drawers to take the plunge and draw using glow in the dark tape and LED lights!

-This post shares an hour long session at the AccessArt Art Lab, in which the young teenagers (12 and 13 years) worked on two projects simultaneously: a shared winter forest drawing in charcoal, and a sculpture challenge to make a winter tree.
-The time and material constraints resulted in an energetic and inventive session.
+Young teenagers work on two projects simultaneously: a shared winter forest drawing in charcoal, and a sculpture challenge to make a winter tree.

 Artist Melissa Pierce-Murray works with teenagers with UV reactive paint and markers and glow in the dark paint.

-In this session each child worked on a piece of cloth, held in an embroidery frame, to create a sewn circuit using conductive thread to connect the LEDs, switches etc. These “embroideries” could easily then be incorporated into an item of clothing, cushion or toy.
-By Paula Briggs director of AccessArt and author of Build, Make, Create (Black Dog Publishing).
+In this session each child worked on a piece of cloth, held in an embroidery frame, to create a sewn circuit using conductive thread to connect the components.
+These ’embroideries’ could easily then be incorporated into an item of clothing, cushion or toy